Vishdom2304/Spacestagram-React/README.md

   <li>JavaSript</li>
   <li>HTML</li>
   <li>CSS</li>
-  <li>The API used for fetching the latest news is NASA's APOD api</li>
+  <li>The API used for fetching the latest feeds is NASA's APOD api</li>
 </ul>

 ### Some `Features` of Spacestagram :-